PeterKassenaar/voorbeeldenAngular2/README.md

 Workshops, exercises and demo's on the training Angular Fundamentals (Peter Kassenaar <mailto:info@kassenaar.com>) All examples are on `Angular 4.3.0` or higher, unless otherwise noted.

-Workshops and exercises are updated to `Angular 8.0.1`.

 ## Usage

 -   Every subfolder is a small mini project!
 There is no central `node_modules`.
 This is not a mono-repo.